mna/0value/posts/A PEG parser generator for Go.md

 'a' // a single character with the same escape sequences as in Go

-"a double-quoted string with the same escape sequences as in Go"
+"a double-quoted string with the same escape sequences as in Go, e.g. \n or \u2190"

 `a raw string
 where \ are just \,